awesomephant/walker-in-the-landscape/index.md

 Narrator

-Her once softly sweeping curves were now sharp and angular.
-Her cheeks were hollowed out and sunken, But were showing gradual signs of filling back out again.
-Her back was turned away, Shielding herself from view.
+<span data-image="/assets/images/sharp.jpg">Her once softly sweeping curves were now sharp and angular.</span> Her cheeks were hollowed out and sunken, But were <span data-image="/assets/images/filling-back-out.jpg">showing gradual signs of filling back out again.</span> Her back was turned away, Shielding herself from view.

 Walker

-I couldn’t get to Her, To reach and touch Her.
-All of the usual entry points and paths to Her, Were now tightly hemmed in.
-Her entire perimeter was sealed off.
+I couldn’t get to Her, To reach and touch Her. <span data-image="/assets/images/points.jpg">All of the usual entry points and paths to Her</span>, Were now tightly hemmed in.
+Her entire <span data-image="/assets/images/sealed.jpg">perimeter was sealed off</span>.
 She was encased, Trapped.....

 Narrator

-...Protected behind thick walls of bracken - Razor sharp, Too impenetrable to pass through by foot.
+<span data-image="/assets/images/thick.jpg">...Protected behind thick walls of bracken</span> - Razor sharp, Too impenetrable to pass through by foot.

 As though She’d instructed them to close Her in.
 To give Her a break.
 For She was old now, She needed some rest.
 Time to tend to her own needs first, before that of others.